-Pedigree - 1 double bedroom with king-size bed, & views to the beach and hills beyond, 2nd bedroom with bunk beds, shower room open plan living room with T.V. open plan kitchen, conservatory fully enclosed garden safe for dogs.
-Driveway
+Pedigree - 1 double bedroom with king-size bed, & views to the beach and hills beyond, 2nd bedroom with bunk beds, shower room, open plan living room with T.V. open plan kitchen, conservatory fully enclosed garden safe for dogs.
+Driveway.
+Guests need to provide own sheets, pillow cases and towels.

 One of the most popular and dog friendly holiday areas present day Beadnell in Northumberland consists of three villages in one and is 3 miles from the popular resort of Seahouses